 • AP 4 on Chemistry gives equivalency for CHM 201 (but not CHM 202)

 • AP 5 on Chemistry gives equivalency for CHM 201-202

 Program of Study

-1. QCB 302: Research Topics in QCB (taken in the fall of junior year)
+1. QCB 302: Research Topics in QCB (taken in the fall of sophomore or junior year)

 3. Junior and senior independent work must have significant overlap with areas in quantitative and computational biology.